 There shall be two classes of members: (a) ex officio members and (b) elective members.

-(a) Ex officio members shall include the President, Executive Vice Presidents, Senior Vice Presidents, Provost, Senior Vice Provosts, and Vice President and Secretary of the University (the immediately preceding University officers are collectively referred to herein as the "Administration Members"); the President of the Student Government Association; the President of the Graduate Student Government Association; the President of the Student Government Association of Oxford College; the President, Immediate Past-President, and President-Elect of the Senate; the Chairpersons of the Standing Committees of the Senate; and the elected President, Past-President and President-Elect of the Employee Council.
+(a) Ex officio members shall include the President, Executive Vice Presidents, Senior Vice Presidents, Provost, Senior Vice Provosts, and Vice President and Secretary of the University (the immediately preceding University officers are collectively referred to herein as the "Administration Members"); the President of the Student Government Association; the President of the Graduate Student Government Association; the President of the Student Government Association of Oxford College; the Chair of the Postdoctoral Association; the President, Immediate Past-President, and President-Elect of the Senate; the Secretary of the University Senate; the Chairpersons of the Standing Committees of the Senate; and the elected President, Past-President and President-Elect of the Employee Council.
 All ex officio members, except the Administration Members, shall be voting members.

 (b) Elective members shall be voting members of four categories: